neurobiol/unlearn/docs/content/core_question.md

 2. Quantum-like open system updates such as density matrix evolution under completely positive maps
 3. Hybrid families that interpolate between these regimes

-The goal is empirical: predict transitions, stability windows, and measurable behavioural outcomes.
+The goal is empirical: predict transitions, stability windows, and measurable behavioral outcomes.

 ## What counts as success?